Burhan Sönmez

-Burhan Sönmez is a Kurdish prize-winning novelist from Turkey.
+Burhan Sönmez (born 1965) is a Kurdish novelist from Turkey.
 He is the President of PEN International, elected at the Centennial Congress in 2021.

-He is a Senior Member of Hughes Hall College and Trinity College, University of Cambridge.
+He is also Senior Member and a By-Fellow of Hughes Hall College, University of Cambridge.

-Sönmez is the author of five novels.
-His first novel, North (Kuzey), was published in 2009 in Turkey.
-His second novel, Sins and Innocents (Masumlar), was published in 2011.

-His third novel, Istanbul Istanbul, was published in 2015.
-Labyrinth, his fourth novel, got published in 2018.
-His last novel is Stone and Shadow, published in 2021.
+Sönmez is the author of six novels: North (Kuzey), published in 2009 in Turkey, Sins and Innocents (Masumlar), published in 2011, Istanbul Istanbul, published in 2015, Labyrinth, published in 2018, Stone and Shadow, published in 2021, and Lovers of Franz K., published in 2024.
+He wrote the first five in Turkish, but the sixth in his mother tongue, Kurdish.

-He received "Disturbing the Peace" award given by Vaclav Havel Library Foundation in New York (2017).
+He received the "Disturbing the Peace" award given by Vaclav Havel Center in New York (2017).
 He was awarded the EBRD Literature Prize in London (2018) for his novel Istanbul Istanbul.
 Sins and Innocents has received the Sedat Simavi Literature Prize, and Stone and Shadow received the Orhan Kemal Novel Award.
-His novels are being published in more than forty countries such as by Gallimard (France), Other Press (USA), Random House (Germany), Nottetempo (Italy).
+Stone and Shadow was nominated for the Premio Strega Europeo (2023) and the Dublin Literary Award (2024).
+His novels have been published in more than forty countries.

+Sönmez was the inaugural lecturer of the Trinity Global Humanities Lecture Series (2024) at the University of Cambridge, where he presented the idea of "Homo Artifex", focusing on the meaning of art and its place in the history of human civilisation.

 Biography

-Burhan Sönmez is a dual Turkish/British national.
-He was born in Turkey.
-He grew up speaking Turkish and Kurdish, then later moved to Istanbul where he worked for a time as a lawyer.
-He was member of Human Rights Society (IHD) and a founder of TAKSAV (Foundation for Social Research, Culture and Art).
-He was among founders of daily BirGün, an opposition newspaper.
-He was seriously injured following an assault by police in 1996 in Turkey and received treatment in Britain for a long period of time (with the support of the Freedom from Torture.)
+Burhan Sönmez was born in Haymana, near Ankara, Turkey, in 1965.
+He grew up speaking Turkish and Kurdish, then later moved to Istanbul, where he worked for a time as a lawyer.
+He was a member of the Human Rights Society (IHD) and a founder of TAKSAV (Foundation for Social Research, Culture and Art).
+He was one of the founders of daily BirGün, a left-wing opposition newspaper.

+Sönmez was arrested and detained by the Turkish authorities while a student in 1984, and again while working as a human rights lawyer.
+In 1996, he was seriously injured following a violent murder attempt by the Turkish police.
+Following the attack, he left Turkey, eventually ending up in Britain where he learnt English and received treatment with the support of the charity Freedom from Torture.
+He is now a dual Turkish-British national.

 Even though he was interested in poetry and won awards in two national poetry competitions in Turkey, he turned his hand to writing novels.
 His interest in writing, storytelling and modern literature is rooted in the traditional stories and legends he was brought up with.
 His unique experience of growing up in a remote village with no electricity, and having a talented storyteller for a mother, has provided perspective, inspiration and material for his writing.